hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 -----------------

-Actions are a way to extend Hasura's auto-generated mutations with entirely custom mutations with custom business logic.
+Actions are a way to extend Hasura's auto-generated mutations with entirely custom mutations or with custom business logic.
 Actions can be added to Hasura to handle various use cases such as data validation, data enrichment from external sources and any other complex business logic.